AlgoCompSynth/CLAMS/CLAMS-devel/cforth_platformio/README.md

 1. Run './1_setup.sh`.
 This will

     a.
+Install `python3-pip` and `python3-venv` if necessary.

+    b.
 Remove the PlatformIO cache `$HOME/.platformio`.

-    b.
+    c.
 Create and activate a fresh virtual environment `$HOME/platformio_venv`.

-    c.
+    d.
 Install PlatformIO core in the environment with `pip`.

-    d.
+    e.
 List the supported boards to `board_list.txt`.
 Note that RP2040 / RP2350 boards
 supported by the platform <https://github.com/maxgerhardt/platform-raspberrypi.git>
 are ***not*** included!

-    e.
+    f.
 Make a fresh clone of <https://github.com/MitchBradley/cforth.git> to `$HOME/Projects/cforth`.

-    f.
+    g.
 Append `testing_platformio.ini` to `$HOME/Projects/cforth/platformio.ini`.

-    g.
+    h.
 Build the host `cforth`.
 This creates dictionary data for the embedded Forth.

-    h.
+    i.
 Deactivate the virtual environment.

 3. Connect your board and put it in `BOOTSEL` mode.
 You should only have one board connected at a time.